 What is setpoint ramping?

-Setpoint ramping is one of Alicat’s latest mainline functions to be added with the recent product upgrade.
+Setpoint ramping is one of Alicat’s latest mainline functions.
 With setpoint ramping you can set a maximum speed at which a mass flow or pressure controller flows until the setpoint is achieved.
 Typically, ramps have been programmed through PLCs (programmable logic controllers), but Alicat has simplified this process by allowing you to perform this functionality through the front display or via serial command.
 And the setpoint is updated every millisecond so you never lose the speed you’ve come to associate with Alicat.

 Why use setpoint ramping?